rails-on-services/guides/pages/configuring.md

 <div class="summary" markdown="1">
 <br/>

-After reading this guide, you will know:
+Hi After reading this guide, you will know:

 <b>How to configure a new service</b>